nus-tic4001-AY2021S1/ip/docs/README.md

 <br/>>The keyword 'deadline' with description can be **upper and lowercase letters**.
 <br/>>The outcome will not include the keyword with date and time format: dd MMM yyyy, hh:mm a
 <br/>>If you key in the keyword without description.
-There will be an error message:"☹ OOPS!!!
+There will be an error message:"OOPS!!!
 The description of a deadline cannot be empty."
 <br/>>If you missing the date and time or /by, there will be an reminder message:"Please specify the deadline date and time."

 **Format**: deadline  Description /by dd/mm/yyyy HHmm